 - Monday to Thursday: 10:30h, 11:30h, and 12:30h, duration of 1.5 hours

 Another iconic name in Cava production, Nadal, boasts a long history dating back to the 16th century when the current owner’s ancestors were making still wine at the heart of the Sant Sadurni D’Anoia region.
 However, its true history begins in 1941, when Ramon Nadal Giro replanted his ancient family vineyards after the ravages of phylloxera and the Spanish Civil War, initiating Cava production soon after.
 Today little has changed, as a tasting of rare old vintages will demonstrate; Nadal’s Cavas remain rich, creamy, and profound, with real depth and generosity that reaches its apogee in the Gran Reserva.

 Warmly welcoming visitors, as they have always done, Nadal offers an incomparable way of acquainting yourself with a sparkling wine legend.

 - Appointment Only

-Carles Pastrana, owner of the famous Costers del Siurana estate in Catalunya, is quite clearly one of the Godfathers of the movement to bring Priorat’s remarkable terroir to the world stage.
-For while his contemporaries Alvaro Palacios, René Barbier, and Daphne Glorian arrived in Priorat in the late 1980s, Pastrana was already doing important work in the 1970s and is now credited as perhaps the singularly most important pioneer in the region.
+Carles Pastrana, owner of the famous Costers del Siurana estate located in the small Catalunya village of Gratallops, is quite clearly one of the movement’s Godfathers to bring Priorat’s remarkable terroir to the world stage.
+For while his contemporaries Alvaro Palacios, René Barbier, and Daphne Glorian arrived in Priorat in the late 1980s, Pastrana was already doing important work in the 1970s credited as perhaps the singularly most important pioneer in the region.
 His world-renowned brand, Clos de l’Obac, is legendary for its power and concentration, produced in the most idyllic of boutique wineries in the charming wine village of Gratallops.
 The perfect place, then, to get acquainted with these remarkable wines.